 7. Find a Printer

-Such platforms allow you to design a t-shirt, personalize it with your branding and logos, and then they take care of printing and delivering the product to the buyer.
-This is a paid option but it’s ideal for complete beginners.
+These platforms give you the freedom to design a T-shirt and personalize it with your branding while they handle the printing and delivery of the final product to the customers.
+Even though it is a paid option, it is still ideal for complete beginners.

 Here’re a few things to keep in mind while hunting for a printer: